Baby Blues Highbush Blueberry

 Site and Soil: Blueberries like 1/2 day to full sun and well-drained, acidic soil.

-Hardiness: Baby Blues is hardy to minus 30° F. Has survived winters in Michigan with minimal injury.
+Hardiness: Hardy to minus 30° F. Has survived winters in Michigan with minimal injury.

 Bearing Age: 1-2 years after planting